millerthegorilla/artisan_scripts/README.md

 ### customising scripts

 If you want to add a container, or customise an existing container, you can either edit initial_provision.sh to install a new image, or customise/add a script to the container_scripts directory.
 The script create_all.sh shells out to a bunch of scripts in that container_scripts directory.

 In each of these scripts are a bunch of podman commands to bring up a container, and to customise it in some way.

 The script get_variables.sh reads user input to get environment variables.

 This then uses the envsubst command to complete a ./templates/env_files/scripts_env and ./templates/env_files/settings_env.

 The scripts_env provides environment variables to the scripts, and the settings_env is copied to the directory /etc/opt/$PROJECT_NAME/settings to be read as and when by settings.py.

-If you want to change any image tag then you will need to do so in the script ./initial_provision.sh and also the file ./templates/env_files/scripts_env.
+If you want to change any podman image tag then you will need to do so in the script ./initial_provision.sh and also the file ./templates/env_files/scripts_env.

+So, the workflow to add some feature to django_artisan, is,
+1. customize the file ${SCRIPTS_ROOT}/container_scripts/run_django_cont.sh
+2. if necessary add pip installation package name to ${SCRIPTS_ROOT}/dockerfiles/pip_requirements*
+3. if necessary add apt package to ${SCRIPTS_ROOT}/dockerfiles/dockerfile_django*
+4. if necessary add a question within the set-a and set+a commands of the script ${SCRIPTS_ROOT}/scripts/get_variables.sh
+5. if you do so, then add to the appropriate template, such as ${SCRIPTS_ROOT}/templates/env_files/settings_env, and put a corresponding import into settings.py ie if you are installing a new setting into settings.py
+6. update the systemd unit file if neccessary.

 ### NB.